-It's quite a show!
-It's known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several music stars, enraptured in the Christmas spirit, perform and sing Christmas carols for the crowd gathered in Rockefeller Plaza.
+It is known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several music stars dance and sing Christmas carols for the crowds gathered in Rockefeller Plaza.

-As it is already a New York tradition at Christmas, the surrounding area is pretty crowded so if you want to witness it, my advice is to go to the place a few hours before to get a good place as if you were going to any concert.
-Of course, dress warmly because winter in the city means freezing temperatures, and being still for so long can turn you into a snowman.
+Rockefeller Center at Christmastime is a spectacle and attending the tree lighting has become a holiday tradition.
+The surrounding area is crowded, so if you want to see it, my advice is to go to the place a few hours before to get a good spot.
+Of course, dress warmly because winter in the city is freezing and waiting so long can freeze you like a snowman.

-The show culminates with the Rockefeller Center tree lighting around 10 p.m. and it will remain lit from dusk to midnight until early January.
-Because it is the big day of the holidays, December 25 is lit all day long.
+The show culminates with the lighting of the Rockefeller Center tree around 10 pm and it will remain lit from dusk to midnight until early January.
+Because it's the big day of the holidays, December 25 is lit all day.

 In Central Park

-Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists alike.
-Personally, I think the feeling of skating at this spot in the city is simply unmatched.
-With Central Park on one side and the views of the iconic skyscrapers in the background, you will feel like you are part of a Christmas scene in of the many movies that have been filmed here.
+Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists.
+Personally, I think the feeling of skating in this part of the city, with Central Park on one side and the views of the legendary skyscrapers in the background, is simply unparalleled.

-If you feel like making the most of your visit to the area and get your skates on, I recommend you check the Wollman Rink webpage to make sure what the opening hours are on the day that better suits you.
-I've also put together a handy guide on 10 things to do in Central Park so you can get organized for your visit to the park and have an awesome time there.
-Don't let the cold bring you down!
+If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours.
+I have also prepared a practical guide on 17 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
+Don't let the cold beat you!

 At Bryant Park